OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 #### 3. Auto code generation

 If all above packages are installed with required versions then code generation will work fine.
+In the OpenSilver version, code generator will work only if  the server side has no "custom generators".
+You should remove those custom generators or copy/paste the code generated from the Silverlight version of Open RIA Services.

 #### 4. web.config